oracle-livelabs/database/microtx-ords-data-consistency/transfer-funds/transfer-funds.md

     </copy>
     ```

-6. Run the following commands to install Teller, the transaction initiator service, on Minikube.
+4. Run the following commands to install the Teller application on Minikube.

     ```text
     <copy>